 How Petee Came to the Sanctuary

 Petee was born as part of Carolina Tiger Rescue’s former breeding program.
 Carolina Tiger Rescue, formally Carnivore Preservation Trust, was originally founded to breed keystone species in hopes of one day releasing them into a safe environment, but that day never came.
 The animals who were born here will remain at Carolina Tiger Rescue for their lives.

 Petee is a very social ocelot who enjoys checking out any guests or tours that happen by.
 As with most ocelots, Petee loves different scents.
 His absolute favorite is Calvin Klein’s Obsession!
 If given something with a scent on it, ocelots will rub their cheeks, necks, and bodies on the scent to cover themselves in it and to mark it as their own.

 The white marks on the tops and bottoms of Petee’s ears are a very stark white that stand out more than usual, giving him a distinctive look.
 Many people think ocelots look like little leopards and often confuse them with leopards.

-Petee is located on Cherry Lane across from Electra Caracal, along the tour path.
+Petee is located on Cherry Lane, along the tour path.

 In the late 1990's, Carolina Tiger Rescue, formally Carnivore Preservation Trust, decided to stop breeding due to the number of accredited facilities that were abiding by the Species Survival Plan.
 The Species Survival Plan was set up to ensure that breeding in captivity is only done to conserve a species.
 This helped limit needless breeding and prevents a surplus of animals living in captivity.
 Carolina Tiger Rescue only supports breeding in captivity if it is done in accordance with the Species Survival Plan.